robinthibaut/pysgems/README.md

 # pysgems
-Use SGeMS (Standford Geostatistical Modeling Software) within Python.
+Use SGeMS (Stanford Geostatistical Modeling Software) within Python.

 Contributors / feedback from users are welcome.